Thousand Oaks Proctology

 Alternatives to Hemorrhoid Banding

-Although banding hemorrhoids is the preferred method for removing internal hemorrhoids, your doctor may suggest other procedures, including surgery depending on the findings after examination.
+Although banding hemorrhoids is one of the preferred methods for removing internal hemorrhoids, your doctor may suggest other procedures, including surgery, depending on their exam.

 Sclerotherapy